 Maps Creation

-Choose visualization tool: we used VOSviewer (version 1.6.18) to construct and visualize bibliometric networks (Van Eck and Waltman 2010).
-Appendix D includes a basic walkthrough for using the software, and references of additional guides and tutorials.
+Choose visualization tool: We used VOSviewer (version 1.6.18) to construct and visualize bibliometric networks (van Eck and Waltman 2010).
+Appendix D includes a basic walk-through for using the software, and references to additional guides and tutorials.

-Choose types of maps: we chose to create a co-occurrence map and a co-citation map because these maps were best suited to answer the research questions we sought to address about “organizing,” as demonstrated in the Results section.
+Choose types of maps: We chose to create a co-occurrence map and a co-citation map because these maps were best suited to answer the research questions we sought to address about “organizing,” as demonstrated in the Results section.

-Prepare supplementary files: following best practices in the literature (McAllister, Lennertz, and Mojica 2022), we created thesaurus files for the maps, as documented in Appendix E.
+Prepare supplementary files: Following best practices in the literature (McAllister, Lennertz, and Mojica 2022), we created thesaurus files for the maps, as documented in Appendix E.

-Choose map preferences and create maps: map preferences can be adjusted to accommodate different research objectives.
-We relied on common practice in the literature and used the preferences of full counting, a threshold of 15 occurrences or citations, and the default clustering resolution parameter of 1.0 (Van Eck and Waltman 2014).
+Choose map preferences and create maps: Map preferences can be adjusted to accommodate different research objectives.
+We relied on common practice in the literature and used the preferences of full counting, a threshold of 15 occurrences or citations, and the default clustering resolution parameter of 1.0 (van Eck and Waltman 2014).
 More information on setting map preferences is included in Appendix D. Data and replication files are available in the Harvard Dataverse at (doi to be added upon publication).

 Maps Analysis

 Label clusters: We labeled the clusters in the maps manually.
-In the co-occurrence map (figure 2), we chose the labeling after observing the list of keywords associated with each cluster.
-For the co-citation map (figure 4), we chose the labeling based on a review of the titles and abstracts of all references associated with each cluster.
+In the co-occurrence map (Figure 2), we chose the labeling after observing the list of keywords associated with each cluster.
+For the co-citation map (Figure 4), we chose the labeling based on a review of the titles and abstracts of all references associated with each cluster.

 Leverage mapping tools to obtain relevant insights: We used VOSviewer’s features to draw insights about the literature that go beyond thematic labeling of sub-fields.
-Specifically, for the two maps in this study, we leveraged VOSviewer’s distance-based mapping to assess the relationship between sub-fields, identifying sub-fields that are tightly connected versus sub-fields that are disconnected.
-This analysis allowed us to identify potential gaps in the literature when analyzing the co-occurrence map (figure 2).
-Leveraging the software’s viewing options to focus on one keyword that we consider important – democracy – we visualized its links within the general map and identified disconnected sub-fields where more research on this topic could yield new insights.
-In the co-citation map (figure 4), we identified clusters of canonical literature and their relationships to orient scholars interested in pursuing future research on organizing.
+Specifically, for the two maps in this study, we leveraged VOSviewer’s distance-based mapping to assess the relationship between sub-fields, identifying tightly connected sub-fields versus disconnected sub-fields.
+This analysis allowed us to identify potential gaps in the literature when analyzing the co-occurrence map (Figure 2).
+Leveraging the software’s viewing options to focus on one keyword – democracy – that we consider important, we visualized its links within the general map and identified disconnected sub-fields where more research on this topic could yield new insights.
+In the co-citation map (Figure 4), we identified clusters of canonical literature and their relationships to orient scholars interested in pursuing future research on organizing.

 Results